mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 ## Global vs. Local Variables

-Although I don't generally recommend it, sometimes it is convenient to export local variables defines with **setv** or in a **let** macro expansion to be global variables in the context of the current module (that is defined by the current source file).
+Although I don't generally recommend it, sometimes it is convenient to export local variables defined with **setv** or in a **let** macro expansion to be global variables in the context of the current module (that is defined by the current source file).
 As an example:

 {lang="hylang",linenos=on}
 ~~~~~~~~